MESAHub/mesa/star/test_suite/custom_colors/README.rst

 custom_colors
 *************

+This test suite was tested against SDK 25.12.1

 This test suite case demonstrates the functionality of the MESA ``colors`` module, a framework introduced in MESA r25.10.1 for calculating synthetic photometry and bolometric quantities during stellar evolution.

 What is MESA colors?